brianc/fluxed/README.md

 That's it!

-#### But wait...
+### But wait...

 One thing that's not nice about the example above is the `Login` component is coupled directly to an instance of the store.
 We lose out on a lot of compsability and reusability because everywhere the `Login` component goes it takes with it its own instance of `MyStore`.

-We could instantiate `MyStore` in a different file and require that file & it's single instance in the `Login` component so we could share the single store instance with other components, but each component would still be referencing the store directly both when subscribing/unsubscribing to the store, and when calling actions on the store.
+We _could_ instantiate `MyStore` in a different file and require that file & it's single instance in the `Login` component.
+That way we could share the single store instance with other components in our app; however, each component would still be referencing the store directly both when subscribing/unsubscribing to the store, and when calling actions on the store.

-### <Provider /> & connect
+### Provider & connect

 If you're familiar with react-redux we've copied the concepts of its "dependency injection" here.
 We can "connect" our components to a store instance "provided" to the component hierarchy.
 It looks like this: